Low or No Cost Options

 Now anyone can get the benefits of solar, even without a sunny roof of your own.
 Whether you rent or own your home, subscribe to PDX Community Solar and get credits on your utility bill for the energy produced, plus support clean renewable energy.
 Get guaranteed savings on your electric bill.

-Eligibility: Live in Cully Neighborhood or NE Portland, be a customer of Pacific Power, have an income that is 80% or less of the State Median Income, adjusted for household size.
+Eligibility: Live in NE Portland, be a customer of Pacific Power, have an income that is 80% or less of the State Median Income, adjusted for household size.
 See income guidelines here.
 Additionally, people of color and people living with disabilities will be prioritized.

 Phone: 503.290.8570